Message from the Principal

 Dear Dudley Elementary Families,

-As Principal of Dudley Elementary School it is my pleasure to welcome you to the 2017-2018 school year, my 1st full year as principal, but my 24th year with this learning community.
+As Principal of Dudley Elementary School it is my pleasure to welcome you to the 2019 - 2020 school year, my 27th year with this learning community.
 We are all excited to have students back in our classrooms.
 It is our mission to create a community of lifelong learners and we look forward to partnering with you to achieve it.

 We set high goals, and we work hard to achieve them.
-But I want to assure you that this work goes well beyond the numbers.
+But I want to assure you that this work goes well beyond the things listed here.

 To stay up-to-date on what’s happening throughout the year, I encourage you to follow us on twitter DESTopdogs@TopdogsDES